thinkb4/a-walk-in-react/README.md

 - Deploying React apps
   - Steps
     1. Test and optimize your code.
         - Lazy loading
     2. Build the Application
-    3. Deploy to server
+    3. Deploy